 Technology-wise, both cameras are equipped with CMOS (Complementary Metal–Oxide–Semiconductor) sensors.

 With 17.9MP, the 100D offers a higher resolution than the E-410 (10MP), but the 100D has smaller individual pixels (pixel pitch of 4.31μm versus 4.74μm for the E-410).
-However, the 100D is a somewhat more recent model (by 6 years) than the E-410, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+However, the 100D is a much more recent model (by 6 years) than the E-410, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

 The Canon EOS 100D has a native sensitivity range from ISO 100 to ISO 12800, which can be extended to ISO 100-25600.
 The corresponding ISO settings for the Olympus E-410 are ISO 100 to ISO 1600 (no boost).